photos/_storypics/REV-Addams-500.jpg” hspace=”3″ vspace=”3″ align=”center”>

 The Addams Family” — the 1960s sitcom, that is — was famously kooky, spooky and altogether ooky.
 The new Broadway musical, based not on the sitcom but on assorted one-panel cartoons drawn over the years by the New Yorker’s Charles Addams, is kooky but not spooky or ooky; nor is it neat, sweet or petite (as the song goes).
 What this “Addams Family” has is the gloweringly perfect Nathan Lane, who gamely thrusts Gomez’s rapier at anything — or any joke — that moves.
 But $16.5 million has brought forth an ill-formed one-dimensional cartoon with lines and shading not quite inked in.

-The ambitious producers, led by former Disneyite Stuart Oken
+, led by former Disneyite Stuart Oken

 , have come up with a double-edged potential bonanza.
 While their musical is derived from neither the sitcom nor the well-remembered 1991 feature film (nor its 1993 sequel), the shared title — combined with the casting of Lane as the paterfamilias — has attracted enormous advance sales.
 (Premium-priced preview audiences have thus far helped “Addams” battle “Billy Elliot” and “The Lion King” for the No. 2 slot on Broadway’s weekly box office chart.)
 But audiences arrive expecting a musical version of the earlier Addams offshoots; without access to those scripts, the musical features the seven main characters, that spooky mansion (transplanted for reasons unknown to Central Park) and little more.